shpeelock/chubino-mod/README.md

 # Friday Night Funkin' - Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

+This modification is not official!
+This is [Psych Engine With Extra Keys](https://gamebanana.com/mods/333373), intended to add extra keys to [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine).

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 Follow a Friday Night Funkin' source code compilation tutorial, after this you will need to install LuaJIT.

-To install LuaJIT do this: `haxelib install linc_luajit` on a Command prompt/PowerShell
+To install LuaJIT do this: `haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit ` on a Command prompt/PowerShell

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml